irahorecka/vintage-website/README.md

 Welcome to the GitHub repository for [my website](https://irahorecka.com), a vintage-themed personal site showcasing my professional journey, projects, and interactive features.
 Built with modern technologies, this site combines functionality and nostalgia.

-## Features

-### 1. **Home**

-- Introduction with a quote and personal details.
-- Overview of my background as a molecular biologist, protein chemist, and bioinformatician pursuing a PhD in computational biology.
-- Interactive protein explorer powered by the RCSB Protein Data Bank, allowing users to search and view 3D protein structures.

-### 3. **Abstract Syntax Tree (AST)**

-- Delve into the structural representation of code.
-- Features include:
-  - Tree traversal and manipulation techniques.
-  - Tools for analyzing and transforming codebases.
-  - Applications in linters, compilers, and transpilers.

-### 4. **Projects**

-- Showcases my coding projects with links to GitHub repositories.
-- Highlights:
-  - **pycraigslist**: Craigslist API wrapper.
-  - **comics**: GoComics API wrapper.
-  - **youtube2audio**: GUI for downloading annotated YouTube videos as MP3s/MP4s.
-  - Other API wrappers and visual tools.

-### 5. **Sidebar**

-- Navigation links: Home, AST, and Projects.
-- External profiles in a vintage dropdown menu (LinkedIn, GitHub, Google Scholar, etc.).

 ## Technologies Used

 - **Frontend**: React, Vite, Sass